Tarkio, Missouri: Public library

 Tarkio Branch Library is a branch of the Atchison County Library.

 Notable people

-One of Tarkio College's alumni was scientist Wallace Hume Carothers (1896–1937).
-He obtained a bachelor of science degree at the college, went on to teach at Harvard University, and is considered the "father of man-made polymers."
-He is responsible for the discovery of nylon and neoprene.

-Another alumnus of Tarkio College was anthropologist Edgar Lee Hewett (1865–1946), remembered for his role in bringing about the Antiquities Act that enabled preservation of archaeological sites as United States national monuments.
-Hewett received his degree in pedagogy from the college, moved to Colorado and then to New Mexico, becoming the first president of the New Mexico Normal School (now New Mexico Highlands University).

 Music composer Walter Greene (1910–1983), best known for his work at DePatie-Freleng Enterprises (notable works included The Pink Panther Show & The Inspector), was born in Tarkio.

 David Rankin (1825–1910), the so-called "Missouri Corn King", was a resident of Tarkio.
 Starting with a single ox and plow, Rankin enlarged his farm to over 25000 acre of land, 12,000 head of cattle, and 25,000 hogs in Northwest Missouri.
 By using the latest tools and technology, Rankin was able to raise a crop of 1,000,000 bushels of corn in a single year.
 Rankin Hall, a building on the former Tarkio College campus, was named for the Rankin family.

 U.S. Representative Sam Graves is from Tarkio, as is his brother, Todd Graves, who resigned as U.S. Attorney for the Western District of Missouri in 2006.